-BURNS OF THE MOUTH
+BURNS OF THE MOUTH.

 Burns of the mouth and air passages are not infrequent.
 These may be the result of taking hot substances into the mouth or the inhalation of hot gases in explosions.
 Pain and difficulty in swallowing are the most frequent symptoms.
 In addition there may be edema of the glottis or finally acute bronchitis may develop.
 Cold water and bits of ice give the most relief.
 The edema of the glottis may require tracheotomy.
-The various forms of inflammation, such as bronchitis or pneumonia, must be treated on general principles.
+The various forms of inflammation such as bronchitis or pneumonia must be treated on general principles.

-ELECTRICAL BURNS AND SHOCKS
+ELECTRICAL BURNS.

-Electrical burns are painful out of all proportion to the size of the lesion and require two or three times as long as the ordinary burn for repair.
+These are painful out of proportion to the lesion and require two or three times as long for repair.

-Begin the treatment with hypodermics of morphia and strychnia (1/30).
-Cleanse the wound by the ordinary surgical methods and dress with sterile gauze, cotton, and bandage.
+Begin with hypodermics of morphia and strychnia $(\frac{1}{30})$.
+Cleanse the wound by the ordinary surgical method and dress with sterile gauze, cotton and bandage.